flatironinstitute/finufft/docs/c.rst

 You may also send in a new
 set of stacked strength data (for type 1 and 3, or coefficients for type 2), reusing the existing FFTW plan and sorted points.
-Here is a 1D type 1 example in C++.
+Now we redo the above 2D type 1 C++ example with the guru interface.

 One first makes a plan giving transform parameters, but no data: